Last Updated 20th September 2023

 - Use product storytelling or brand storytelling to differentiate your brand from competitors

-- Answer questions the customer might have about the product, potentially reducing returns
+- Answer common customer questions about the product details, potentially reducing returns

 - Increase time spent on the page and conversions